Kalixone/JobSeeker/README.md

 - **Spring Data JPA**: Simplifies database operations with repository and ORM support.
 - **MySQL**: Relational database for storing user and application data.
 - **Swagger**: Generates interactive API documentation for better usability.
-- **Docker**: Ensures consistent deployment in containerized environments.
-- **JUnit 5**: Framework for comprehensive unit testing.
 - **Maven**: Dependency and project build management.
 - **External APIs**: Enables fetching job listings and articles to provide users with learning resources and job opportunities.
 - **Email Integration**: Facilitates sending job applications and professional emails directly from the platform, enhancing communication efficiency.
 - **CV Template Engine**: Powers the creation of customizable and professional resumes directly through the API or web interface.
-- **PDF Generation Tools**: Ensures high-quality export of CVs and other documents in universally accepted formats.
+- **DOCX Generation Tools**: Ensures high-quality export of CVs and other documents in universally accepted formats.

 ---

 ## 🚀 Running the Project
-**To test the application, follow these steps:**

 ### 1. Prerequisites:
 - JDK 17: Install JDK 17.
 - MySQL: Install and run MySQL server locally.